AdobeDocs/advertising.nl-NL/help/dsp/campaign-management/ads/ad-about.md

 <!-- The bulk upload feature requires you to either a) upload DoubleClick and Flashtalking tag sheets or b) download a template, input your tags into the template, and then re-upload the template. -->
 <!-- need a list of all supported third-party ad servers; see file in future-tbd folder -->

-Wanneer uw advertenties zijn ingesteld, moet u elke advertentie aan een plaatsing koppelen, die de doelparameters bevat (zoals geo, publiek, apparaat en inventarisgericht maken) die bepalen hoe uw campagne zal worden uitgevoerd.
+Wanneer uw advertenties zijn ingesteld, koppelt u elke advertentie aan een plaatsing, die de doelparameters bevat (zoals geo, publiek, apparaat en voorraadgerichtheid) die bepalen hoe uw campagne werkt.
 U kunt één advertentie aan een of meerdere plaatsen vastmaken.

 ## Beschikbare advertentietypen {#ad-types}